nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

     42.02    0.71   44.73
    The acceptance rate is: 29.7%
  ```
-and graphics (traces, effective sample sizes, ACFs, histograms with 2.5%-50%-97.5% quantiles
-followed by the posterior mean log-volatility with 95% credible intervals).
+and graphics (traces, effective sample sizes, ACFs, histograms with 2.5%-50%-97.5% quantiles followed by the posterior mean log-volatility with 95% credible intervals).

 <img src="figs/bayes_sv.png" alt="bayes_sv"  width="70%"><br/>

-&#x1F429;  The **Effective Sample Size (ESS)** in the graphic above were calculated using the script `ESS`, which became available in version 1.16 of the package.
+&#x1F429;  The **Effective Sample Size (ESS)** in the graphic above were calculated using the script `ESS`.

 <img src="figs/bayes_sv2.png" alt="bayes_sv"  width="70%"><br/>